makoto/blockparty/README.md

 ## NPM publishing

 Releases are done automatically via CI.
-Prior to doing a release, ensure the latest compiled contracts have been deployed to both `ropsten` and `mainnet`:
+Prior to doing a release, ensure the latest compiled contracts have been deployed to both test nets and the `mainnet`:

 ```
 $ yarn deploy:ropsten
+$ yarn deploy:rinkeby
 $ yarn deploy:mainnet
 ```